gong-hao/V.A.R/articles/002-template-syntax/2-loop.md

-# How to loop an array in V.A.R
+# How to Loop an Array in V.A.R

 > Loop saves everyone's life.
 A genuine hero.